 In 2013, UNICEF and partners plan for:

-school-aged children access quality education
+school-aged children to access quality education

 2013 requirements (US$)

-Planned results for 2013
+Adjusted planned results for 2013

 - 300,000 children under 5 with severe acute malnutrition treated.

 - 11,700,000 (90 per cent) children aged 6–59 months receive vitamin A twice yearly.

 - 2,640,000 pregnant and lactating women screened twice yearly for malnutrition.

 3.8 million people over the age of 2 receive meningitis vaccine.